-My last blog I promised you some creative ideas to add to your torso treatments.
-Many of my favorites are nature inspired or a modern interpretation of an indigenous tradition.
-All in all it’s a great way to introduce clients to some modalities.
+In the last blog, I promised you some creative ideas to add to your torso treatments.
+Many of my favorites are nature-inspired or a modern interpretation of an indigenous tradition.
+All in all, it’s a great way to introduce clients to some modalities.

 Bamboo sticks are another creative and fun way to mix it up.
-To be honest with your before the introduction of these fun tools, I used those miniature souvenir bats you get from the ball park.
+To be honest with you, before the introduction of these fun tools, I used those miniature souvenir bats you get from the ballpark.
 The rolling and rocking is a great way to coax muscles into a compliant state.

 Herbal balls are filled with different combinations and are a great way to provide a world fusion aspect.
 These are warmed aromatic bundles that help transport your client to a different experience.
-They are easy to work with and only require a steaming (rice steamer for example) and the ability to offer compression.
+They are easy to work with and only require steaming (rice steamer, for example) and offer compression.
 Perfect for the Torso.

-Customizing: using the basics you can make each session completely unique to the client’s priorities.
-I’ve often said it before but I’ll say it again…Invest in the Biotone Spa Complexes.
+Customizing: using the basics, you can make each session unique to the client’s priorities.
+I’ve often said it before, but I’ll repeat it…Invest in the Biotone Spa Complexes.
 You have five choices from the Therapeutic line Detoxify, Sore Muscle Relief, Relaxing, Firming, and Uplifting.
 Then you have the Signature line that can be linked to the seasons (another hot trend) Autumn – Cranberry and Pomegranate Winter – Milk and Honey Spring- Green Tea and Lime Leaf Summer - Mango and Mandarin with Lavender and Calendula for all year long.

-Farm to Market: One of my favorite ways to upgrade the exfoliation stage of a treatment is to utilize natural products especially citrus.
-Oranges, lemon, and limes, cut in half are a great way to manipulate the exfoliation medium.
+Farm to Market: One of my favorite ways to upgrade the exfoliation stage of treatment is to utilize natural products, especially citrus.
+Oranges, lemon, and limes, cut in half, are a great way to manipulate the exfoliation medium.
 They smell wonderful and provide an exotic experience for the client to talk about.
-Small amounts of fresh organic herbs can be added to a salt glow for an appealing and reframing change up.
+Small amounts of fresh organic herbs can be added to a salt glow for an appealing and reframing change.